catherinedevlin/ipython-sql/README.md

 Query results are loaded as lists, so very large result sets may use up your system's memory.
 There is no autolimit by default.

-You can stop text wrapping and set an autolimit by adding this to your `ipython_config.py` file::
+You can set an autolimit by adding this to your `ipython_config.py` file::

-    c.SqlMagic.wrap = False
     c.SqlMagic.autolimit = 1000

+You can similarly change the table printing style to any of `prettytable`_'s defined styles (currently DEFAULT, MSWORD_FRIENDLY, PLAIN_COLUMNS, RANDOM):

+    c.SqlMagic.style = 'PLAIN_COLUMNS'

 You can create and find your `ipython_config.py` file from the command line::